minoobeyzavi/A-Study-of-IPTV-Interactive-Services-and-Implementation-of-a-Typical-Service/README.md

 Typical features supported by this type of interactive IPTV application range from buddy lists that allow IPTV subscribers to view what their friends are watching on television to real-time chatting while watching the same program.

+#### Localized Video Content

+The deployment of localized video content is seen by many telecom operators as a differentiator for IPTV.
+Most of the content delivered by the media nowadays has a countrywide or international focus, with a limited emphasis on providing content that is local to particular geographical communities.
+With IPTV, telecom operators now have the ability to offer local information to their subscribers.
+The local content IPTV application typically allows subscribers to retrieve local weather, schedules for garbage collection, school announcements, results of sporting events, and traffic videos on their televisions.

 #### Weather Forecast

 Many IPTV network operators provide viewers with access to the weather forecasts information.
 IPTV based weather application is similar to weather applications that are designed to work on a PC but it is TV based.
 With this service you can have dynamic weather information right on your TV screen.
 This fun-to-use application provides current conditions and forecasts, as well as localized and accurate weather information for wherever in the world.
 More advanced versions might also provide the subscriber with, severe weather alerts for upcoming extreme weather conditions, updated each hour, including hourly forecasts and information for the next hours and days, animated radar and satellite images, videos, and even interactive weather maps.